jadenyue/NBA_Surrender_Analysis/README.md

-# How hopeless does it have to get before a coach gives up?
+i# How hopeless does it have to get before a coach gives up?

 Some coaches see surrendering as a strategic move to protect their players from injury when a game is hopeless, so they surrender as soon as a game seems out of reach.
 Others would rather ride their starters through a 40 point deficit than give up.
 From observation, NBA coaches seem to differ in their tendency to surrender, so in this project I used statistical methods to test that hypothesis and to explore some other phenomena in an often overlooked aspect of basketball.